-Born and brought up in the great seaport of Liverpool, seeing around me constantly the evidences of miserable poverty, oppressed by the utter unloveliness of the city streets and slums, I was already a revolutionist in spirit.
+of the fact, I had been in rebellion against the life I knew.
+Econard D. Abbott.
+Born and brought up in the great seaport of Liverpol, seeing around me constantly the evidences of miserable poverty, oppressed by the utter unloveliness of the city streets and slums, I was already a revolutionist in spirit.
 And here was a book that echoed my revolt, and that held out the hope of a world beautiful, a world without poverty.
-To "Merrie England" I can trace many of the strongest
+Leonard D. Abbott.
+Photo by the Missee Selby, N. Y. Photo by the Missee Selby, beautiful, a world without poverty.
 To "Merrie England" I can trace many of the strongest intellectual tendencies of my life.
 I turned from it to the writings of Ruskin, Carlyle, Tolstoy, Walt Whitman, Henry George, Kropotkin, Marx, Bellamy, Morris and Carpenter Out of a welter of conflicting counsels Socialism emerged.
 I became more and more convinced that the realization of a co-operative commonwealth, the organization of society on a collectivist basis, was the one object worth striving for.
 Reasoning first of all in purely Utopian fashion, I was led later to study and to accept in all its fundamentals the Marxian position.

 An amusing anecdote is connected with my earliest researches in Socialist literature.
 I took into school with me one day Morris' pamphlet, "Useful Work versus Useless Toil," and was detected reading it by the master in charge.
-He was a lean, cadaverous individual, and he picked up the pamphlet with an expression of painful solicitude. "'Useful Work versus Useless Toil,'" he sniffed, "I should say so!
+He was a lean, cadaverous individual, and he picked up the pamphlet with an expression of painful solicitude. "'Useful Work versus Useless Toil,' he sniffed, "I should say so!
 You have neglected useful work to engage in the useless toil of reading this rubbish."
-He turned the pamphlet over, and and confusion, the advertise-ment: "Read 'The Torch,' a journal of Revolutionary Communism."
+He turned the pamphlet over, and revealed, to my consternation and confusion, the advertise-ment: "Read 'The Torch,' a journal of Revolutionary Com-munism."
 All hope of lenient treatment vanished with that legend.
-"You will report yourself to the headmaster," he drily observed, "and tell him that you reading revolutionary were pamphlets in school hours."
+"You will report yourself to the headmaster," he drily observed, "and tell him that you were reading revolutionary pamphlets in school hours.
 The head master, as it fortunately happened, chose to laugh the matter off.
-He fingered the pages of the essay with a running comment of flippant criticism: damned Morris' carpets (he had recently bought one for his drawing room, and was dissatisfied with it !); consigned the pamphlet to the flames; subjected me to a cross-examination and some good-natured chaffing, and finally dismissed me without punishment.
+He fingered the pages of the essay with a running comment of flippant criticism; damned Morris' carpets (he had recently bought one for his drawing room, and was dissatisfied with it !); consigned the pamphlet to the flames; subjected me to a cross-examination and some good-natured chaffing, and finally dismissed me without punishment.